Trusted data today fuels tomorrow’s AI at Cloudera’s EVOLVE24 Dubai event

 PHOTO

-United Arab Emirates, Dubai — Cloudera, the only true hybrid platform for data, analytics, and AI, is hosting a data and AI conference in Dubai.
+Dubai, United Arab Emirates — Cloudera, the only true hybrid platform for data, analytics, and AI, is hosting a data and AI conference in Dubai.
 The EVOLVE24 event will gather industry leaders, customers, and partners to uncover strategies to enhance data-driven insights and productivity in the era of generative AI.

 Through a series of breakout sessions, keynote speakers, and hands-on workshops, EVOLVE24 attendees will learn about the value of modern data architecture, the benefits of a true hybrid cloud, and how the combination can accelerate enterprise AI.
 Sponsored by IBM, Amazon Web Services (AWS), and Red Hat, the events will include customer sessions focused on the challenges and barriers of enterprise AI adoption, the benefits of hybrid data management, and the state of data infrastructures.